Take a step back in time and learn about the impact

-A key element in the development of the regional economy from its completion on the Orange & Alexandria Railroad in 1854, it played a critical role in the American Civil War and was the center of local community life for almost a century until modern highways and rail transportation made local train depots a thing of the past.
-The Station was an important supply and medical evacuation site during the Civil War where Clara Barton, later the founder of the American Red Cross, assisted in relief and evacuation efforts in 1862 during the Second Battle of Bull Run.
+Fairfax Station contributed to development of the local economy from its completion on the Orange & Alexandria Railroad in 1852.
+It played a critical role in the American Civil War, serving as a base for Union soldiers.
+In 1862 it was the medical evacuation point for wounded soldiers, who were treated by Clara Barton and other volunteers.
+The station was the center of local community life for almost a century until modern highways and rail transportation made local train depots a thing of the past.

 Museum displays, activities and events help preserve local history and promote railroading.
 Come explore Civil War history, railroading and the fascinating story of our local community.